Neighborhood Sitting Groups

-The St. Louis Insight Meditation Group (SLIMG) was founded in 1996 to support the understanding of Mindfulness through the Theravadan Buddhist practice of insight meditation (Vipassana) in the St. Louis area.
-It is a lay group offering weekly meditation sittings and dharma talks, occasional classes and retreats, a donated library, and community.
+The St. Louis Mindfulness (formerly St. Louis Insight Meditation Group) was founded in 1996 to support the understanding of Mindfulness through the Theravadan Buddhist practice of insight meditation (Vipassana) in the St. Louis area.
+It is a lay group offering meditation sittings and dharma talks, classes and retreats, a donated library, and community.

 Where: Big Bend Yoga Center, 88 N. Gore (at Kirkham), Webster Groves, MO, 63119

 When: Twice monthly on alternate Sunday evenings, 6:00 pm to 7:30 pm, check website for schedule.

 Refuge Recovery is a mindfulness-based addiction recovery community that practices and utilizes Buddhist philosophy and meditation as the foundation of the recovery process.
 One does not have to be an addict, alcoholic or Buddhist to attend.
 All seeking refuge are welcome.